Friday, October 31, 2008

 I like to finish with savory herbs (Thyme and Oregano do nicely; dried will do nicely) plus some Old Bay (lay off the salt a bit because you're adding more here).
 Finish with some Balsamic vinegar.
 I actually like to put in too much (a couple tablespoons in this batch), but then cook it for another 30 minutes.
 If you put it in right before serving, only use one tablespoon; however, the cooking time will blend the flavors very nicely indeed.

-I'm making pasta (flour, eggs, salt, roll in the pasta machine with #2 son).
-The lovely and epicurean Mrs. Borepatch is making biscuits with #1 son.
+I'm making pasta (flour, eggs, salt, roll in the pasta machine with #2 son). #1 son is making biscuits.
 For once, the whole family is in the kitchen together, and nobody's yelling!

 Maybe apple crisp later.
 Not a bad day, Scooter.

 Well, OK, maybe not the first.
 But this one was tricked out not only with wheels, but with a chair for the pilot.
 Before this, the pilot flew the plane while lying down.